Afinitor; Afinitor Disperz; Zortress

 - If you take cyclosporine or tacrolimus, take them at the same time as this drug.

-- Take as a liquid only.
-Do not swallow tablets whole.
+- Give as a liquid only.
+Do not let your child swallow tablets whole.

 - Wear gloves when touching this drug.